 How can a tattered and worn sketchbook possibly compete with the dopamine rush of seeing dozens of Likes on your latest Facebook post?
 Continue reading Facebook or Sketchbook?

-Drawing is a skill you can learn and never forget.
+Drawing is a skill you can learn and never forget; sort of like…well, you know…riding a bike.
 But you can get out of practice, and over the years stop altogether.

 Perhaps it’s been a long time since you’ve felt the wind on your face, but your inner child always remembers the thrill.
 As written in the important little book, Art & Fear, “Quitting is fundamentally different from stopping.
 The latter happens all the time.
 Quitting happens once.
 Quitting means not starting again—and art is all about starting again.”